Attribution: Multiple Assignment Models

 • Dynamic Updates:

-Values are recalculated daily using the latest 90 days of data, ensuring accuracy.
+Shapley Values are recalculated daily using the most recent data.

 3 Distribution across all Ad Media